- NAME: Tyra Banks

 where curvier models are more welcome.
 "I made my living being 20 or 30 pounds heavier than the average model," Banks says.
 "And that's where I got famous.
 Victoria's Secret said I sold more bras and panties than anybody else, and I was traipsing down that runway with 30 pounds more booty than the other girls."

-In 1996, Banks became the first black woman to appear on the cover of GQ as well as the Sports Illustrated swimsuit edition.
-A year later, she became the first African-American woman to appear on the cover of a Victoria's Secret catalog.
+In 1996, Banks became the first black woman to appear on the cover of GQ.
+A year later, she became the first African-American woman to appear on the cover of the Sports Illustrated swimsuit edition, as well as the first black woman to be featured in Victoria's Secret lingerie catalogue.
 She signed lucrative contracts with both Cover Girl and Victoria's Secret, becoming a staple of both companies' advertising campaigns and runway shows.
 Tyra Banks has been named multiple times to People magazine's 50 Most Beautiful People list.
 In 1997, she received the prestigious Michael Award for Supermodel of the Year, and she has also won two Teen Choice Awards for Favorite Supermodel.

 In 2003, Banks ventured into the world of reality TV when she created, produced and hosted the UPN show America's Next Top Model.
 The show, which pits aspiring models against each other in a competition for the label of America's Next Top Model, was UPN's highest-rated show through its first six seasons.
 In 2006, Top Model was chosen to headline the newly created CW television network.
 The show, with nearly 20 seasons under its belt, continues to draw enormous television audiences.